-- 3.1 The Government has recently launched its job creation scheme for young people aged 16 24.
-The new scheme, called Kickstart, aims to provide wage subsidies to employers that create new 6-month work experience placements. - 3.2 If approval is agreed for the ELS Division to act as an Intermediary for the programme, the forecast number of 6-month placements estimated to be administered between November 2020 and December 2021 is 100.
-The programme is scheduled to end in Dec 2021, with final placements that will run for 6 months to June 2022.
+- 3.1 The Executive Board agreed, at its meeting held on 15 October 2020, that the Council should apply to become an intermediary in Halton for the delivery of the Government's Kickstart Programme.
+The Government has recently launched its job creation scheme for young people aged 16 24.
+The new scheme, called Kickstart, aims to provide wage subsidies to employers that create new 6-month work experience placements. - 3.2 If successful, the ELS Division would act as an Intermediary for the programme, the forecast number of 6-month placements estimated to be administered between November 2020 and December 2021 is 100.
+The

-3.3 Processing this number of placements would result in c. £719,367 being administered through the Division (dependent on the age of the participants), with £80,000 being retained as income to staff the delivery of the programme
+- programme is scheduled to end in Dec 2021, with final placements that will run for 6 months to June 2022. - 3.3 Processing this number of placements would result in a potential. £719,367 being administered through the Division (dependent on the age of the participants), with £80,000 being retained as income to staff the delivery of the programme.